Criminal Defense Law Firm

 - Simple possession of a less than 10 grams of a Synthetic Cannabinoid is a misdemeanor that does not carry jail.

-- Are drugs with no currently accepted medical use and a high potential for abuse.
+- These are drugs with no currently accepted medical use and a high potential for abuse.

 - Examples: Heroin, LSD, MDMA, Ecstasy, and Peyote.